SamieVargas/instacart-project/README.md

 | Source Data | Instacart Dataset via Kaggle (3.4M orders, 5 CSVs) |
 | Docs | dbt docs (hosted via GitHub Pages) |

-BigQuery was the deliberate choice here — not the tutorial default.
 The Instacart CSVs load cleanly into BigQuery external tables, and BigQuery's partitioning and clustering options are relevant context for how you'd productionize a model like `fct_orders` at scale (partitioned on `order_dow`, clustered on `user_id`).

 ---